 - What’s your usual art making process/inspiration/how do you work?

-- Which 3 artists (dead/alive) would you like to have dinner with?
+- Which 3 artists (dead/alive) that you would like to have dinner with?

-- What advice would you give to a younger John starting out in the creative industry?
+- From your experience teaching art in high schools, what advice would you give to a younger artist starting out in the creative industry?

-- What are 5 most important items/tools in your studio?
+- What are 5 most important items/tools in your creative practice?